beave/meer/doc/source/configuration.rst

 ~~~~~~~~~~

 The ``waldo_file`` is a file that Meer uses to keep track of its last location within
 a EVE/JSON file.
-This keep Meer from re-reading data inbetween stop/starts.
+This keep Meer from re-reading data in between stop/starts.
 This
 option is required.

 lock_file